-Lightning-Link® from Innova Biosciences is an innovative technology that enables direct labeling of antibodies, proteins, peptides or any other biomolecule with free amine groups.
+Lightning-Link® from Expedeon is an innovative technology that enables direct labeling of antibodies, proteins, peptides or any other biomolecule with free amine groups.
 The product range includes kits for labeling antibodies with a wide range of fluorophores, covering the spectrum from UV to far infra-red, and is therefore ideally suited for applications which rely on an immunofluorescent readout.
 Many commercial antibody sources often do not offer the required antibody conjugated to the desired label, however Lightning-Link® enables the end user to quickly and easily generate a panel of labeled antibodies for immunofluorescence using commercially-sourced unlabeled antibodies.

 The Lightning-Link® conjugation process.